 Complete the supplemental forms.
 This includes obtaining the notary acknowledgement on the application affidavit, taking photographs of your short-term rental, providing a copy of the Neighborhood Notice to your neighbors, etc.

-Include your Short-Term Rental Permit number on all listings and remember to remit your Transient Occupancy Tax (TOT) and TOT records to the City on a quarterly basis.
+Include your Short-Term Rental Permit number on all listings and remember to remit your TOT, TBID and booking records to the City on a quarterly basis.

 * A 3% records management fee and payment processing fees also apply.